Sorted header abstract pattern

 Watch Video

 After you’ve been contributing to KiwiSaver for three years, you will typically be able to withdraw almost all the money in your account to help buy a first home (except for $1000).
-This is called a KiwiSaver first-home withdrawal.
+This is called a KiwiSaver first-home withdrawal, and you apply directly with your KiwiSaver provider.

 Even with just a 5% deposit, you also may be able to borrow enough to buy a first home under the government’s First Home Loan Scheme.

-Find out more about First Home Loans, the KiwiSaver First Home Grant and the KiwiSaver first-home withdrawal on the Kāinga Ora website.
+Find out more about First Home Loans and the KiwiSaver first-home withdrawal on the Kāinga Ora website.

 Eligibility rules for using KiwiSaver for your first home